Master of Science in Nursing

 You enjoy making a difference in the lives of your patients, families, and colleagues and want to continue your education with a master’s in nursing.
 With the healthcare climate changing at lightning speed, having the skills and knowledge to lead high-performing organizations or nursing education programs is critical.
 Nurses are leading the way toward an improved health care system in the U.S. by advancing degrees and practicing at the full extent of their education.
 Be one of these nurses!

-ECPI University’s Master of Science in Nursing program encompasses two distinct and high-demand concentrations: Health Systems Leadership and Nursing Education.
-The concentrations are guided by the American Organization of Nurse Executives (AONE) and the National League for Nursing’s Certified Nurse Educator (CNE) competencies throughout the curriculum.
+ECPI University’s Master of Science in Nursing (MSN) program encompasses two distinct and high-demand concentrations: Health Systems Leadership and Nursing Education.
+The concentrations are guided by the American Organization of Nurse Executives (AONE), National League for Nursing’s Certified Nurse Educator (CNE), and the National Organization for Nurse Practitioner Faculties (NONPF) competencies throughout the curricula.

 MSN - Health Systems Leadership